Call Detail

 At the close of the exhibition, the venue will repack works using the original crate or box.
 Artists are responsible for providing suitable, reusable packing materials; inadequate materials may result in additional repacking charges.

-The venue cannot hold work after the exhibition closes.
-Artists must be available to receive the shipment or arrange an alternative in advance.
+The venue cannot store artwork after the exhibition closes.
+Artists must be available to receive the return shipment upon delivery or make alternative arrangements in advance.

 INSURANCE

-The venue will insure works only while they are on its premises.
-Artists are responsible for insuring their work during transit to and from the venue.
+The venue will insure artwork only while it is on the premises.
+Artists are responsible for obtaining insurance coverage for their work during transit to and from the venue.

-All works must include a declared retail value, including those not offered for sale.
+All submitted works must include a declared retail value, regardless of whether the work is for sale.

-In the event of loss or damage, artists may be required to provide documentation supporting the declared value, such as evidence of comparable prior sales.
+In the event of loss or damage, artists may be required to provide documentation supporting the declared value of the work, such as records of comparable sales or other evidence of market value.

 SALES

-Artists may choose whether or not to offer their work for sale.
-A retail value must be provided for all works for insurance purposes, regardless of sale status.
+Artists may choose whether to offer their work for sale.
+However, all works must include a declared retail value for insurance purposes, regardless of sale status.

-For works sold, artists will receive 50% of the sale price; the remaining 50% will be retained as commission by NCECA.
+For works that are sold, the artist will receive 50% of the sale price.

-Shipping costs for purchased work are the responsibility of the collector and should be coordinated with the artist and the venue.
+Shipping costs for purchased artwork are the responsibility of the collector.
+Shipping arrangements should be coordinated between the collector, the artist, and MyProFreight.

 PHOTOGRAPHY